 A preliminary breathing technique to prepare for meditation

-Prolonged inhalation is similar to Respiratory Muscle Training (RMT) exercises.
-Regular use of Pratiloma Pranayama causes inspiratory resistance.
-It strengthens the muscles because they adapt over time.
+When performed as a prolonged inhalation exercise, Pratiloma is similar to Respiratory Muscle Training (RMT) exercises.
+They both have the same mechanism of inspiratory resistance to strengthen specific muscles in a controlled manner.
 This improves energy levels, respiratory function, and overall quality of life.

 Get into any cross-legged meditative posture.
 Form the Vishnu Mudra with your right hand and bring it to the nostrils.
 The left hand can cup the right elbow for support or can be placed on the left thigh.
 Using hand gestures for the left hand is optional.